-Lotus joined Marussia and Caterham at the bottom of the timesheets in Bahrain qualifying but at least Romain Grosjean made it into Q2...
+Lotus joined Marussia and Caterham at the back of the Malaysian GP grid but at least both drivers set times and Romain Grosjean made it into Q2...

 Romain Grosjean: "It was definitely a good surprise to reach Q2 today, and I think we would have had the potential to reach Q3 had it not been for a miscommunication towards the end of the session when I should have come in for new tyres.
 At the moment we're just trying to make the best of everything we have and then to put that together.
 It's clear there has been some good progression; today we made some strong improvements and didn't have many problems, so we just need a bit more of that!
 The car was on the track when we wanted it to be, and we were able to try a few different things - some of which worked, and some of which didn't - and it was a good Q1.
 Q2 could have been better, but overall we'll hope that everything goes well tomorrow and then we'll take it from there"

 Pastor Maldonado: "I was on a good flying lap when the red flag came out and, for sure, I would have improved my position if I had been able to finish my lap.
 At the same time, I think we were a bit late with new tyres, so we'll need to analyse that.
 In these conditions it's a bit like a lottery, and this time I was unlucky.
 The important and positive thing is that the car is running quite well, and there were no problems today, which is very good.
 We're very happy and hopefully this is a big step forwards and we can start to develop our performance from here."

 Jules Bianchi: "I think it was a good qualifying session and one where we did not experience any issues with the ERS management, so this is positive.
 Now we have to work on the difficulties we experienced in the wet for the first time.
 The conditions were very changeable so timing was always going to be critical today.
 Now we will keep working for the race tomorrow, as I think we can achieve a good result if circumstances go our way and we make the best of everything."